codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_operator.md

-This cop checks for ambiguous operators in the first argument of a method invocation without parentheses.
+Checks for ambiguous operators in the first argument of a method invocation without parentheses.

 ### Example: